UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_python.md

 ::::challenge{id=sum_squares, title="Sum of Squares"}

-Using the MapReduce model, write a function that calculates the sum of the squares of the values in a list.
+Using `map` and `reduce`, write a function that calculates the sum of the squares of the values in a list.
 Your function should behave as below:

 ~~~ python